Stocks jump worldwide as Bank of Japan rate goes negative

 "Four rate hikes this year is not even a possibility," said Jason Pride, director of investment strategy at asset manager Glenmede.
 The GDP data, never a good data point to make economic decisions, was "a good reason for a relief rally," he said.

-The yield on benchmark 10-year Japanese government bonds JP10YTN=JBTC plunged to a record low of 0.09 percent, and the yen JPY= fell 1.90 percent against the U.S. dollar to 121.07 yen, its biggest daily decline in more than a year.
+The yield on benchmark 10-year Japanese government bonds plunged to a record low of 0.09 percent, and the yen fell 1.87 percent against the U.S. dollar to 121.03 yen, on track for its biggest daily decline in over a year.

-The Nikkei share index .N225 whipsawed, but closed 2.8 percent higher.
-Shares on Wall Street and in Europe rose more than 2 percent, while MSCI's all-country world stock index .MIWD00000PUS gained 2.06 percent.
+The Nikkei share index whipsawed, but closed 2.8 percent higher.
+Shares on Wall Street and in Europe rose around 2 percent, while MSCI's all-country world stock index gained 1.73 percent.

 "The BOJ decision was a massive surprise.
 It's further money printing from Japan on a massive scale after having told the markets that they're not doing it," said Will Hamlyn, investment analyst at Manulife Asset Management.
 "That triggered European investors to push the 'risk-on' button."